anisurrahman072/React-Native-Advanced-Guide/List-and-Virtualization/FlashList-Cell-Recycling-details.md

     import { FlashList, useBlankAreaTracker } from '@shopify/flash-list'

     function MyListComponent(){
-       // For FlastList
+       // For FlashList
        const ref = useRef(null)
        const [blankAreaTrackerResult, onBlankArea] = useBlankAreaTracker(ref)

-        // Only when the component will unmount then you willl see the output
+        // Only when the component will unmount then you will see the output
         // As we set the console in cleanUp function 👇
         // It will show you then the latest output of Blank Area when unmount useEffect(() => {